Where you set up your hub can make a big difference to your broadband service:

 1. Use the master socket

-If you can, connect your hub to the master phone socket (it’s usually the one closest to where the phone line enters your home or business premises).
+If you can, connect your hub to the master socket.
+It’s usually the one closest to where your Fibre broadband connection enters your home.

 2. Avoid the kitchen

 Kitchens are a place for cooking, creativity and attempting to recreate something you've seen on TV.